Getting Published in The Bioethics.net Blog

 Successful posts are written using everyday language in a conversational manner that will appeal to a wide variety of readers.
 Posts should be written to make complex ideas understandable to those within the field as well as those for whom bioethics is a passing interest or who are unfamiliar with the field.

 Bioethics.net Blog accepts submissions for potential posts at firstname.lastname@example.org (see submission instructions below).
 All submitted posts are reviewed by the bioethics.net editorial staff for relevance, originality, timeliness, topic, style, and focus.
 Submitted posts are not subject to peer review.
 Not every submission will be posted.
 We do not accept posts under consideration elsewhere or those already published elsewhere.
+With very rare exceptions, we do not post pieces written by students alone.
 Before being posted on Bioethics.net, editors will collaborate with authors to edit the piece.